Chart Color Schemes

 Cultural Diversity

-Seddon - Kingsville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Seddon - Kingsville was found to be above average when compared nationally for a number of language and cultural background related metrics

-Seddon-Kingsville was found to have higher cultural diversity than most local markets, with 27.7% of its population born overseas and 22.4% speaking a language other than English at home.
-Christianity is the predominant religion in Seddon-Kingsville, comprising 31.6% of its population.
-However, Buddhism stands out as being particularly overrepresented compared to Greater Melbourne, with 4.0% of Seddon-Kingsville's population identifying with it, compared to an average of 8.7%.
+Seddon-Kingsville has a higher cultural diversity than most local markets, with 27.7% of its population born overseas and 22.4% speaking a language other than English at home.
+Christianity is the predominant religion in Seddon-Kingsville, comprising 31.6% of the population.
+Notably, Buddhism is overrepresented at 4.0%, compared to 8.7% across Greater Melbourne.

 Frequently Asked Questions - Diversity